alpha14/hal42/README.md

     },
     "server": "irc.freenode.net",
-    "master": ["Alpha14", "Emeraude"], // the bot will forward their private messages "react": { // the bot will response if one on the words "bocal", "php" or "ubuntu" is said "bocal": "https://i.imgur.com/Qg1SrLe.png",
+    "master": ["Alpha14", "Emeraude"], // the bot will forward their private messages "welcomeMessage": "Bienvenue %s !" // welcome message, "%s" will be replaced by the name of the user "react": { // the bot will response if one on the words "bocal", "php" or "ubuntu" is said "bocal": "https://i.imgur.com/Qg1SrLe.png",
 		"php": "https://i.imgur.com/vlpkkUM.jpg"